jcaverhagen/python_docx_xlsx/README.md

 Simple docx editor written in python.

 Changelog:
+##### 03-08-2015
+- Added option to have multiple levels in list (default structure file, future giving style with it)
+- Reformated code

 ##### 31-07-2015
 - Fixed list position and order
 - Fixed table column order